 I’ve realised that there are three particular things that been immensely useful and helpful to me in becoming a successful freelance writer.

 1. Invest in yourself

 When I first wanted to explore the world of feature writing for magazines and newspapers I told my partner what I wanted to do.
 Ever practical and self-sufficient, he suggested that I didn’t need to do a course – that I could learn all I needed from various blogs and free bits of information on the Internet.

 He was probably right, but I am a huge fan of formalised learning and being taught.
 I wanted all the information right in front of me, in one place and at one time.

-I found the Australian Writers Centre* and promptly enrolled in their Writing for Magazines and Newspapers course* and as I’ve said before, it changed my life.
-Within weeks of completing the course I had my first commission and six years after doing the short online course, am a full time freelance writer.
+I found a course in feature writing and promptly enrolled.
+Within weeks of completing the course I had my first commission and six years after doing the short online course, became a full time freelance writer.

 But while the course gave me valuable skills and shortcuts into the world of feature writing (such as how to pitch editors, the difference between a topic and an angle and how to write compelling articles), what it really did was instil in me the benefit of investing in myself.

 Since then, I’ve done three more courses through the AWC, I did Kate Toon’s seminal SEO course and several other courses and webinars on everything from running a small business to content marketing for journalists.